-This Faculty Manual pertains to this group as it relates to academic freedom and grievance procedures only, as authorized in Section V.B.1 and Section V.C. respectively.
-A person will be considered a member of the Associated Faculty who has the title of:
+This Faculty Manual pertains to this group as it relates to professional obligations, academic freedom, and grievance procedures only, as authorized in sections IV.
+A. and B., V. B. 1. and V. C. respectively.
+An appointee will be considered a member of the associated faculty who holds the title of:

+- Teaching Lecturer

+- Teaching Associate

+- Adjunct Assistant Professor

+- Adjunct Associate Professor

+- Adjunct Professor

+- Visiting Assistant Professor

+- Visiting Associate Professor

+- Visiting Professor

+- Research Assistant Professor

+- Research Associate Professor

+- Research Professor

+- Post-Doctoral Fellow

+- Research Associate

+- Graduate Assistant

-Teaching Lecturer Teaching Associate Adjunct Assistant Professor Adjunct Associate Professor Adjunct Professor Visiting Assistant Professor Visiting Professor Research Assistant Professor Research Associate Professor Research Professor Post-Doctoral Fellow Research Associate Graduate Assistant 3.
-Faculty Titles Conferred at Retirement or On Leave
+- 3. Faculty Titles Conferred at Retirement or on Leave

-To recognize distinguished service to the university, the Board of Trustees may confer upon faculty during their final year of service, or upon retirement, the following Distinguished and/or Emeritus ranks or titles.
+To recognize distinguished service to the University, the Board of Trustees may confer upon faculty during their final year of service, or upon retirement, the following distinguished and/or Emeritus ranks or titles.
 These ranks and titles are a privilege and not a right.

 - a.
-Distinguished Professor/Librarian: A title that may be awarded and used at the beginning of the final year of service at the university to tenured members of the faculty who have earned the rank of tenured full Professor/Librarian.
+Distinguished Professor/Librarian: A title that may be awarded and used at the beginning of the final year of service at the University to tenured members of the faculty who have earned the rank of tenured full Professor/Librarian.
 Upon retirement this title will change to Distinguished Professor Emeritus or Distinguished Librarian Emeritus. - b.
 Distinguished Professor/Librarian Emeritus: A title that may be conferred on tenured faculty who at the time of their retirement hold the rank of Professor/Librarian.
-Recognition of the recipient is presented at the Spring Commencement. - c.
-Emeritus Professor/Librarian: A title that may be conferred on any tenured member of the Faculty who at the time of retirement holds the rank of Assistant or Associate Professor/Librarian.
-Recognition of the recipient is presented at the Spring Commencement. - d.
-Distinguished Instructor/Lecturer: A title that may be conferred on any Senior Instructor/Senior Teaching Lecturer who holds that title at the time of retirement and has made significant contributions to the university.
-Recognition of the recipient is presented at the Spring Commencement. - 4.
+Recognition of the recipient is presented at commencement. - c.
+Emeritus Professor/Librarian: A title that may be conferred on any tenured member of the faculty who at the time of retirement holds the rank of Assistant or Associate Professor/Librarian.
+Recognition of the recipient is presented at commencement. - d.
+Distinguished Instructor/Lecturer: A title that may be conferred on any Senior Instructor/Senior Teaching Lecturer who holds that title at the time of retirement and has made significant contributions to the University.
+Recognition of the recipient is presented at commencement. - 4.
 University/Center Affiliates

-This title is conferred on individuals who volunteer their time and expertise toward the good of the university and the students it serves.
+This title is conferred on individuals who volunteer their time and expertise toward the good of the University and the students it serves.